 Over December and January, warmer than average conditions with no rainfall events created ideal ripening conditions with no disease pressure.
 The harvest of Chardonnay began on 30 January, which is relatively early, supporting the notion that lower yields combined with ideal warm, dry weather ripens the fruit more rapidly.
 Sustained heat in January and February also meant a quick harvest of white varieties with Chardonnay, Semillon and Sauvignon Blanc all complete by 26 February.
 Very rarely does the white harvest finish this early.
 During this period, the Marri trees blossomed extensively, which kept bird pressure off the vines.
 With only one block covered, we likely overdid the netting!

 The sustained warm conditions brought the red harvest on early.
-Shiraz was the first to be harvested on 24 February and Cabernet Sauvignon began on 6 March.
-A small drop in temperature in mid-March and some minor rainfall incidents allowed the majority of Cabernet Sauvignon to remain longer on vine to achieve measurable softening and ripening of tannins which will reward in the wines.
+However, a breaking rainfall event at the end of February, post white harvest, allowed the majority of Cabernet Sauvignon to remain longer on vine to achieve measurable softening and ripening of tannins which will reward in the wines.
 At the same time, the Marri blossom ceased and nets were required on every possible block of red fruit to protect from a large number of birds.
-After a week of the most incredible sunshine and warmth, Tom’s finest old blocks were the last to be harvested on 27 March – remarkable conditions to finish on.
+Cabernet Sauvignon harvest began on the 6 March and finished, after a week of the most incredible sunshine and warmth, at Tom’s finest old blocks on 27 March – remarkable conditions to finish on.

 Our top blocks of Chardonnay are exceptional, with wonderful wildness, complexity and beautiful ripeness.
 With the fast ripening, there is incredible retention of natural acidity.
 Some malolactic fermentation will be allowed.
 Sauvignon Blanc and Semillon are in a lovely place – not too ripe, not too green; just right.
 Shiraz loves a warm year and the 2020 Shiraz is showing attractive ripe flavours with medium weight.
 The Cabernet Sauvignon is dense with dark fruit and strong tannins.
 Although a muscular vintage; fine, medium bodied Cabernets will be achieved.